Do you need to calculate the employee turnover rate? In this post, we’ll show you how to do that.

 - 87% of employers agree that improving retention is a priority, according to Kronos.

 - Companies lose 25% of new employees within the first year.
-This is especially devastating to a company since losing employees within the first year is more expensive.
+This is devastating to a company since losing employees within the first year is more expensive.

 - OWLlab found that employers who offer remote work opportunities have 25% lower turnover rates.
 This is a strategy that many employers are using nowadays in order to reduce employee turnover rates.